leonardoraele/play-state/README.md

 });
 ```

+## License

+Play State is licensed under "CC BY 4.0" license.
+The complete text of the license can be found in the [LICENSE.txt](./LICENSE.txt) file in this directory.

+This license allows you to use Play State in your game projects for free,
+as long as you add credits to Play State's author in your game's credits.

 ## Future Features

 - **Concurrent Event Handling.** If each System declares which components they read and which components they write, we can know which handlers can be called in parallel, thus optimizing event delivery routine.